 Now, for those who have never been to Hong Kong (now a Special Administrative Region of the People’s Republic of China), they will almost certainly assume that it is a bustling city-state and harbour, adorned with skyscrapers; a city that, like New York, never sleeps, and where hoards of busy people on a mission travel endlessly on trains, ferries and the efficient and ubiquitous underground system.
 The reality is, indeed, just that!

-This year, the students – some of whom had never flown, let alone travelled to the other side of the world – set off in great anticipation of embarking on a once-in-a-lifetime adventure, and that is precisely what they experienced, led by The Headmaster, Mr. Sutton, accompanied by Buckswood’s teacher of Chinese, Ms. Peirce and Head of Juniors, Mr. Cassidy.
+This year, the students – some of whom had never flown, let alone travelled to the other side of the world – set off in great anticipation of embarking on a once-in-a-lifetime adventure, and that is precisely what they experienced, led by Mr. Sutton, accompanied by Buckswood’s teacher of Chinese, Ms. Peirce and Head of Juniors, Mr. Cassidy.
 Our base on the peninsula of East Kowloon was the ‘upmarket’ Holiday Inn Express, at Tseung Kwan O, part of a large modern shopping mall complex, with its own underground station.

 It proved the perfect base from which to explore Hong Kong, such exploration initiated by a visit to Mongkok Ladies Market on the evening of our arrival, not that, as the name implies, we found any ladies for sale, but instead encountered vibrant, manic, neon-lit streets spreading out in every direction, with brightly illuminated colourful stalls offering a variety of clothing, technology, gifts, watches; indeed everything that once we in the West associated with… “made in Hong Kong”.